Richard-wv/food-price-inflation-analysis/README.md

 - Seaborn
 - Plotly
 - MatPlotLib

+### Team Roles
+- **Harpreet (Project Manager): ** Oversaw planning, coordination, documentation, and GitHub project management.
+Also designed and developed the interactive dashboard in Power BI
+- **Aaminah (ETL Lead): ** Handled data extraction, transformation, and preprocessing in Python
+- **Richard (EDA Lead): **

+### Reflections
+Our team worked collaboratively throughout this project, with each member contributing their skills and insights to ensure a comprehensive analysis.
+Despite a brief absence from one of the memebers part due to personal reasons, the group maintained strong communication and coordination, which allowed us to stay on track and complete the tasks efficiently.
+We supported one another in data cleaning, hypothesis testing, and visualisation, fostering a positive and productive working environment.

+Time constraints posed a challenge, limiting our ability to explore certain aspects of the dataset in greater depth.
+However, we managed to prioritise key analyses and deliver clear, evidence-based findings while maintaining quality.
+Overall, the experience highlighted the importance of teamwork, flexibility, and effective time management, and it strengthened our ability to collaborate on complex data projects under real-world conditions.

 ### Credits
 - **ChatGPT:** Supported with code guidance, data exploration ideas, markdown writing, and error troubleshooting